 May be solid, cystic or both, may show overtly mucoid features.
 Components comprise clear cells, squamoid cells or transitional polygonal cells, interspersed with areas containing mucus-secreting glandular cells.

-- low-grade tumors characteristically demonstrate bland cytologic features; mitotic activity is minimal or absent.
+- low-grade tumours characteristically demonstrate bland cytologic features; mitotic activity is minimal or absent

-- high-grade mucoepidermoid carcinoma demonstrates a greater degree of cytologic anaplasia in both its squamoid and glandular elements; areas of necrosis and hemorrhage may also be present.
+- high-grade mucoepidermoid carcinoma demonstrates a greater degree of cytologic anaplasia in both its squamoid and glandular elements; areas of necrosis and haemorrhage may also be present

 Differentials on biopsy

-- high-grade MEC´s: distinction from NSCLC may be largely academic.
+- high-grade MEC: distinction from NSCLC may be largely academic

 - usually based on the absence of foci of conventional adenocarcinoma

 Symptoms are dependent on the size and location of the neoplasms.
-Large central tumors can cause symptoms of obstruction, with pneumonia, dyspnea or chest pain, whilst more peripheral lesions may be asymptomatic.
-In these cases they are frequently encountered on routine chest X-ray.
+Large central tumours can cause symptoms of obstruction, with pneumonia, dyspnea or chest pain, whilst more peripheral lesions may be asymptomatic.
+In these cases, they are frequently encountered on routine chest X-ray.

 CT features are can be variable and nonspecific, although a well-defined ovoid or lobulated intraluminal or lung peripheral mass with moderate to marked heterogeneous contrast enhancement may suggest towards the diagnosis 1.